Menu

 Important Safety & Compliance Notice

+This guide is provided for general educational purposes only.
+ATEX and IECEx classifications must be determined by qualified professionals based on site-specific conditions, materials present, ventilation, and applicable regulations.
 Lighting manufacturers and suppliers do not assign ATEX Zones.
-Final fixture selection must comply with local laws, ATEX workplace directives, and the facility’s hazardous area classification dossier.
+Final fixture selection must comply with local laws, ATEX workplace directives, and the facility’s hazardous area classification documentation.

 Need Help Matching ATEX Zones to the Right Fixture?